blockchain-certificates/cert-issuer/README.md

-About the Digital Certificates project
+About the Blockchain Certificates project
 --------------------------------------

-[MIT Media Lab Digital Certificates](http://certificates.media.mit.edu/) is an incubation project.
+[MIT Media Lab Blockchain Certificates](http://certificates.media.mit.edu/) is an incubation project.
 We're looking for feedback, contributions, and general discussion.
 This is not currently intended for production release, but we are improving our approach for future releases.